weberdak/hybrid-method/README.md

 	tail -f logfile.out

-Running the Hybrid Method from this shell script allows us to avoid the having to edit the hybrid-method.py program, which requires a reasonable understanding of both XPLOR-NIH and Python scripting.
+Running this shell script allows us to avoid the having to edit the hybrid-method.py program, which requires a good understanding of both XPLOR-NIH and Python scripting.
 Although, the line "xplor.requireVersion('3.0')" will have to be modified if a different version of XPLOR-NIH is installed.
 This generic method is very well suited as quick-start/introductory approach to solving structure/topology of simple single-pass helical membrane proteins.
-However, if more complicated systems are to be solved, such as multi-pass proteins, beta-barrels and oligomers, the hybrid-method.py and BASH scripts will have to be edited/developed further.
+However, if more complicated systems are to be solved, such as multi-pass proteins, beta-barrels and oligomers, the hybrid-method.py and Bash scripts will have to be edited/developed further.

 It should also be emphasized that all restraints (DC_NH, CSA_N1, CSA_N1_gly, HBDA, NOE and DIHE) are completely optional.
-If these restraints are not available, then simply using "" in place of the file paths.
+If these restraints are not available, then simply put "" in place of the file paths.
 For example, the following will not apply NOE or hydrogen bonding restraints:

 	xplor -py -smp 4 -o logfile.out hybrid-method.py \
 	  --structure_in      input_xplor/sln_ext.pdb \